 The hot and humid climate meant that food spoiled quickly and the settlers started to come down with dysentery.

-The idea that their ships would trade for goods came to nought when they discovered that England had banned all its colonies from entering into commerce with the Scots.
+The idea that their ships would trade for goods came to naught when they discovered that England had banned all its colonies from entering into commerce with the Scots.

-Roger Oswald was one of the young adventurers who had joined the project wrote that the settlers had to live on a pound of mouldy flour a week: “When boiled with a little water, without anything else, big maggots and worms must be skimmed off the top ...
-In short, a man might easily have destroyed his whole week’s ration in one day and have but one ordinary stomach neither ...”
-And, on this diet they were expected to wield pickaxes and shovels in searing heat to build their settlement.
+Roger Oswald, one of the young adventurers who had joined the project, wrote that the settlers had to live on a pound of moldy flour a week: “When boiled with a little water, without anything else, big maggots and worms must be skimmed off the top ...
+In short, a man might easily have destroyed his whole week’s ration in one day and have but one ordinary stomach neither ... ” And, on this diet, they were expected to wield pickaxes and shovels in searing heat to build their settlement.